gajus/eslint-plugin-jsdoc/.README/rules/check-types.md

 ### `check-types`

 Reports invalid types.

-Ensures that case of natives is the same as in this list:
+Ensures that case of native types is the same as in this list:

 ```
 boolean